vistrcm/statcollector/README.md

 # statcollector
 Simple web interface to mongo.
 Can save records for now.
-May be useful to collect analytics data.
+Currently it just saving records, may be useful to collect analytics data.

 **Does not provide any interface to retrieve data for now.**